microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 ## Prerequisites

 In order to complete Challenge 2, make sure to complete the Development Setup under [Link](../../Readme.md) and work through the tasks laid out in Challenge 1.
-It is assumed that you already created an Azure Storage Account, Form Recognizer, Key Vault, Elastic Cloud and Azure Function.
+It is assumed that you already created an Azure Storage Account, Form Recognizer, Key Vault, Elastic Cloud and Azure Function set up.

 ## Task 1: Write the Python Processing Script